neuropoly/intranet.neuro.polymtl.ca/data/dataset-curation.md

 ### `participants.json`

 The [`participants.json`](https://bids-specification.readthedocs.io/en/stable/03-modality-agnostic-files.html#participants-file) is a JSON file providing a legend for the columns in `participants.tsv`, with longer descriptions, units, and in the case of categorical variables, allowed levels.

-<details><summary>participants.json template:</summary>
+Please use the template below:

 ```json
 {